alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 ## Disable IP Forwarding and Multihoming

+Manual work!
 Edit: `/etc/sysctl.conf` - and uncomment and set to 0 the following:

 ```
 net.ipv4.ip_forward=0